 NEORSD has a service credit policy for employees previously employed in Ohio by a County, Municipal or State government agency.
 This policy allows credit to be transferred for use in their current position.

 Contact HRDirect for the Prior Service Credit Form.

-Time excluded from prior service includes:
+Time excluded from prior service is as follows:

-- 1. Retirees service time from an Ohio government employer.

-- 2. Federal or Military service time.
+- Federal or Military service time

-- 3. Student employment.
+- Student employment

-- 4. Part-time employment.
+- Part-time employment

-- 5. Unpaid leave time except military leave.
+- Unpaid leave time except Military leave

-- 6. Temporary or Seasonal employment.
+- Temporary or Seasonal employment